cocos/cocos-docs/en/components/scrollview.md

 ![scrollview-inspector](./scrollview/scrollview-inspector.png)

-Click the **Add Component** button at the bottom of the **Properties** panel and select **ScrollView** from **Add UI Component**.
+Click the **Add Component** button at the bottom of the **Properties** panel and select **ScrollView** from **UI Component**.
 You can then add the ScrollView component to the node.

 ## ScrollView property

 | Property |   Function Explanation
 | -------------- | ----------- |
-| Content| A reference node for creating scrollable content from ScrollView.
+| Content    | A reference node for creating scrollable content from ScrollView.
 It could be a node containing a very large picture.
 | Horizontal | Boolean value, whether horizontal scroll is allowed or not.
 | Vertical   | Boolean value, whether vertical scroll is allowed or not.
 | Inertia    | Is there an accelerating velocity when scrolling
 | Brake      | Floating point number, the deceleration coefficient after scrolling.
 The value range is 0-1 where if set to 1, then the scroll will stop immediately; if set to 0, then the scroll will continue until the content border.
-|Elastic | Boolean value, whether to bounce back or not.
+| Elastic              | Boolean value, whether to bounce back or not.
-|Bounce Duration | Floating point number, the time duration for bounce back.
+| Bounce Duration      | Floating point number, the time duration for bounce back.
 The calue range is 0-10.
-|Horizontal ScrollBar| A reference node for creating a scroll bar showing the horizontal position of the contents.
+| Horizontal ScrollBar | A reference node for creating a scroll bar showing the horizontal position of the contents.
-|Vertical ScrollBar| A reference node for creating a scroll bar showing vertical position of the contents.
+| Vertical ScrollBar   | A reference node for creating a scroll bar showing vertical position of the contents.
-|ScrollView Events| Default list type is null.
+| Scroll Events        | Default list type is null.
 Each event added by the user is composed of the node reference, component name and a response function.
 Please see the **ScrollView Event** section below for details.
+| CancelInnerEvents	   | If cancelInnerEvents is set to true, the scroll behavior will cancel touch events on inner content nodes.

 ### ScrollView Event